 Reduce your risk of identity theft, lower your tax burden and organize your finances -- all during the commercial breaks of your favorite shows.

-The calendar reads “December,” and you know what that means: Just a few short weeks to make some year-end financial moves.
+The calendar has reached the final week of December, and you know what that means: Just a few short days left to make some year-end financial moves.
 Sounds tedious, but making them will help lower your risk of identity theft and give you a better picture of your financial health.

 None of them should take long — you can probably knock them out during the commercial breaks of your favorite TV shows.

 Make a point to update all your passwords for next year, especially those for bank, credit card and other sensitive accounts.

 You could use a notebook and pen to record your new passwords, but a much better idea is using one of the numerous free password manager programs available.
 Most will generate and store strong passwords for you.
 You only have to remember one.
 See our articles “A Simple Way to Make Hackers’ Lives Harder and Yours Easier” and “5 Password Managers to Keep All Your Secrets Safe.”

 Another quick-and-easy money move is to get your free annual credit report.
 Federal law entitles you to one free credit report from each of the three major reporting agencies every year.
 Download one during a commercial break and review it for mistakes or suspicious activity.

 Make sure you are requesting your reports from AnnualCreditReport.com, which is the only website authorized under the law to provide free credit reports.
 Other websites might send you reports, but there’s usually a catch.
 For example, the site might automatically enroll you in a credit monitoring service or some other subscription program.
 See “How to Get Your Free Credit Report in 6 Easy Steps.”
 Or, check out our Solutions Center for help with credit card debt.

 A rule enacted in 2013 permits employers to let flexible spending account participants roll over up to $500 into the next year.